 Yes.
 Pets must be confined by the owner or on a leash not more than six feet long, and kept under physical control at all times.
-You're responsible to pick up after your pets and to keep them quiet during quiet hours (10 p.m.- 7 a.m.).
+You're responsible for picking up after your pets and to keeping them quiet during quiet hours (10 p.m.- 7 a.m.).
 Pets are not allowed in Dabney State Recreation Area or on the Canyon Trail at Silver Falls State Park.
 Some campgrounds have off-leash areas for pets.
-You can find more info in Pets in Parks.
+You can find more info in our 'Pawsitive' info for you and your pet's visit web page and the Pets in Parks brochure.

 Horses are allowed in areas designated for horse camping and trail riding, including beaches open for horse riding.
 Horses are not permitted in main overnight campgrounds, developed day-use areas or any other area not designated for horses.